soggybag/Hoppy-Bunny-SpriteKit-Swift/P3-Bunny-Physics/content.md

 ##Gravity

-If you click outside of our *GameScene* yellow box and check the *Attributes inspector* you will see our physics world will default to approx Earth's gravity `-9.8`.
+If you click outside of our *GameScene* yellow box and check the *Attributes inspector* you will see our physics world will default to approximately Earth's gravity `-9.8`.
 ![GameScene Gravity](../Tutorial-Images/xcode_gamescene_gravity.png)

 > [info]